jtdaugherty/mathblog/README.md

  - Math typesetting packages:

-   - GladTex and LaTeX for math typesetting if you choose `gladtex` for the value of the 'mathBackend' configuration setting.
+   - GladTex and LaTeX for math typesetting if you choose `gladtex` for the value of the `mathBackend` configuration setting.
      GladTex 1.3 is required for best results.
 GladTex renders LaTeX snippets to images.
 This is the recommended backend for math typesetting.
 See <https://sourceforge.net/projects/gladtex/>

-   - MathJax if you choose `mathjax` for the value of the 'mathBackend' configuration setting.  mathblog uses the MathJax CDN for MathJax resources.
+   - MathJax if you choose `mathjax` for the value of the `mathBackend` configuration setting.  mathblog uses the MathJax CDN for MathJax resources.

  - Function graph plotting packages: